airswap/airswap-about/protocols/full.md

 ```

 # Responses

-In RFQ the server is the order signer.

 {% hint style="info" %} Only respond with a full order if the `swapContract` parameter in the request matches the [Swap](./contract-deployments.md) contract address.
 Your client may otherwise be requesting a [Light Order](./light.md){% endhint %}